FIA verdict announced following STRANGE Imola incident for F1 star

 Despite his success, the Japanese driver was involved in a strange incident during the practice session, resulting in an investigation from the stewards.

-The investigation resulted in a reprimand for Tsunoda, his first of the season, and the stewards will take no further action following the incident.
+The investigation resulted in a reprimand for Tsunoda, his first of the season, and will take no further action following the incident.

 Related